cmpilato/dockerized-viewvc/README.md

 -d`.

 Once the stack fully starts, you should be able to access ViewVC by hitting http://localhost:8080/viewvc in your web browser.
+(If you configured the stack to expose the service on a different port than 8080, then make the obvious port number substitution in that URL.)

 Stopping the browser is as simple as running `docker-compose down`.